eightbitraptor/wallpapering/README.md

 Or install it yourself as:

-    $ gem install wallpaper
+    $ gem install wallpapering

 ## Usage

-Basic Decorators are classes that inherit from `Wallpaper::Decorator`.
+Basic Decorators are classes that inherit from `Wallpapering::Decorator`.
 They accept an object to decorate as the single argument for the initializer.
 They maintain the interface of the decorated object and are entirely transparent.
 You can add (and remove) methods if you wish, you can override methods - super will do what you expect.

 to create a Decorator just do the following:

-    class WithSugar < Wallpaper::Decorator
+    class WithSugar < Wallpapering::Decorator
       def calories
         super + 50
       end